trevorkafka/notes/content/Sector.md

   - course/algebra1
 ---

-A **sector** is a pie-shaped segment of a circle formed by connecting a circle's center with line segments to two points on the circle itself, as shown in the diagram below.
+A **sector** is a pie-shaped segment of a [[Circle|circle]] formed by connecting a circle's center with line segments to two points on the circle itself, as shown in the diagram below.

 ![[Drawboard-PDF-Annotation-Copy.png]]